 Patients should not expect to be totally unconscious for the appointment.
 The medications most often used are in a class called benzodiazepines.
 They are excellent for this purpose because they affect consciousness and memory but have very little to no effect on the vital functions of breathing and circulation.
 However, they do require your cooperation to be fully effective.
 Some people are able to fight it off–it won’t forcibly “put you to sleep.”
 But if you are cooperative and “let yourself go,” the dentist will be able to keep you comfortable, and you will likely not even remember your appointment.

 There are some states where oral sedation dentistry is regulated out of existence.
-Iowa regulations, put into place in the late 1990s by the Iowa Board of Dental Examiners, due to the method in which the regulations have been implemented, have eliminated this practice in that state.
+Iowa regulations, put into place in the late 1990s by the Iowa Board of Dental Examiners, due to the method in which the regulations have been implemented, pretty much eliminated this practice in that state among general dentists.
+It seemed to this author like there was political influence by oral surgeons who wanted to be able to dominate the sedation market.
 However, most other states in the country allow oral sedation dentistry.
 Usually the dentist is required to obtain additional licensure or certification to demonstrate a knowledge of how to administer it safely.

 Click here for additional information about sedation dentistry and how to treat anxious patients.

 Click here to ask Dr. Hall a question.

 This content was written by Dr. David Hall.